maveniverse/site-001/content/en/blog/cstamas/2025/06/build-test-publish/index.md

 For me, typical set is like:
 * build with "latest LTS": that is as at the time this is written: Java 21 LTS and Maven 3.9 (latest patch release, 3.9.9)
 * test with "wide" matrix, if needed, and it may go from Java 8 all way up to Java 24, same with Maven, test may want to pull in old Maven as 3.6.3 is.
-* publish to some service that is but may not be controlled by you (typical example: publishing to Central)
+* publish to some service that is usually not controlled by you (typical example: publishing to Central)

 As one can see, "build", "test" and "publishing" poses wildly different requirements.
 Expecting that **whole your stack fits the widest (test) matrix is just unreal**.